Why African daisies die (Osteospermum) + Top 5 Problems

 The solution to this problem is to check the soil each week and water the daisy when the soil is dry 2 inches down from the surface.
 Top dress the daisies with compost and cover the soil with bark mulch.
 Adding organic matter will help to hold water in the soil for longer and prevent them from drying out.

-2. Lack of nitrogen
+3. Lack of nitrogen

 A lack of nutrients, particularly nitrogen can cause African daisies to wilt and eventually die.
 Nitrogen is essential for leaf and flower growth and supports the plant to make its own food and grow rapidly.

-A lack of nitrogen or other nutrients can eventually lead to plant death.
+A lack of nitrogen or other essential nutrients can eventually lead to plant death.
 The easy way to solve this problem and add a range of nutrients is to add a broad-spectrum fertilizer.
 Slow release fertilizers like pelleted chicken manure or a general slow release outdoor plant fertilizer will deliver a range of nutrients to boost growth.

 Pelleted chicken manure delivers nitrogen, calcium and magnesium and will help to increase the organic matter in the soil.